-Also called rubeola, measles can be serious and even fatal for small children.
-While death rates have been falling worldwide as more children receive the measles vaccine, the disease still kills more than 100,000 people a year, most under the age of 5.
+Also called rubeola, measles spreads easily and can be serious and even fatal for small children.
+While death rates have been falling worldwide as more children receive the measles vaccine, the disease still kills more than 200,000 people a year, mostly children.

-Measles signs and symptoms appear 10 to 14 days after exposure to the virus.
+Measles signs and symptoms appear around 10 to 14 days after exposure to the virus.
 Signs and symptoms of measles typically include:

 - Dry cough

 - Runny nose